 There are also lines we cannot cross.
 Everyone has to create their own version of monogamish.
-It isn’t a free pass to have sex anytime with anyone.
+Neither of us have a free pass to have sex anytime with anyone.
 If I found out you were sleeping with someone behind my back, I’d be devastated.
 The key to my comfort with outside sexual activity is our embarking on it together, with each of us having full veto power.
 It’s also freeing to know that we can bring up any possibility or desire without being judged or summarily turned down.
 The only thing that’s off the table is keeping secrets.

 HIM: That spirit of openness is why we both like the idea of this blog.
 Generally, when you hear someone talking about deviating from the strict definition of monogamy, it’s in an abstract way.
 You might hear it discussed as a social phenomenon, with a certain amount of critical distance, because — let’s face it — our society is still very uptight when it comes to sex.

 Haven’t you noticed that even people who seem very liberated rarely talk about sex except in a jokey or judgmental way?
 How often do you think one man will say to another ‘Last night my girlfriend pulled really hard on my balls and it felt amazing’?
 That would be real, but it never happens.
 Saying ‘did you see the fucking rack on the new girl in accounting’ is not talking about sex in any meaningful way.
 Aside from being crassly formulaic, it completely avoids the human dimension where joy and disappointment and love and hurt reside.
 If this blog is going to work it will be because we tell real stories without holding back on the emotions surrounding them.

 HER: And have we got some fucking great stories!